denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ```

 ### g46214
 With the `bio2` conda environemnt still active, we will now filter the vcfs we have to only include biallelic variants with an allele frequency greater than 0.49 (to include allele frequencies of 0.5).
 The resulting filtered vcfs will then be used, along with the reference fasta and gff, to produce our consensus sequences for the genes of interest in the diploid and tetraploid.
-This is accomplished by following the steps below:
+This is accomplished by running the script below:

 ```bash
 bash ~/g46214_gatk_consensus_final.sh
 ```
 For g46214 diploids, the most important output files created are called `g46214_diploid_coding_sequence.fasta` which contains the nucleotide consensus sequence for the diploid, and `final_multiallelic_diploid.vcf` which contains multiallelic variants.
 You have to manually identify and extract alleles in the `final_multiallelic_diploid.vcf` file that have an allele frequency greater than 0.5, and then insert them into the `g46214_diploid_coding_sequence.fasta` file to get a final sequence for diploids.

-For g46214 tetraploids, the most important output files created are called `g46214_tetraploid_coding_sequence.fasta` which contains the nucleotide consensus sequence for the diploid, and `final_multiallelic_tetraploid.vcf` which contains multiallelic variants.
-You have to manually identify and extract alleles in the `final_multiallelic_tetraploid.vcf` file that have an allele frequency greater than 0.5, and then insert them into the `g46214_tetraploid_coding_sequence.fasta` file to get a final sequence for diploids.
+For g46214 tetraploids, the most important output files created are called `g46214_tetraploid_coding_sequence.fasta` which contains the nucleotide consensus sequence for the tetraploid, and `final_multiallelic_tetraploid.vcf` which contains multiallelic variants.
+You have to manually identify and extract alleles in the `final_multiallelic_tetraploid.vcf` file that have an allele frequency greater than 0.5, and then insert them into the `g46214_tetraploid_coding_sequence.fasta` file to get a final sequence for the tetraploids.

 ### g10577
-For g10577 we will filter the vcfs we have to only include biallelic variants with an allele frequency greater than 0.6.
+With the `bio2` conda environemnt still active, we will filter the vcfs we have to only include biallelic variants with an allele frequency greater than 0.6.
 The resulting filtered vcfs will then be used, along with the reference fasta and gff, to produce our consensus sequences for the genes of interest in the tetraploid and diploid.
-This is accomplished by following the steps below
+This is accomplished by running the script below:

 ```bash
 bash ~/g10577_gatk_consensus_final.sh